 Risk assessment

-The risk management process starts with identifying and quantifying the risks to the company’s business assets present in the existing operations.
+The risk management process starts with identifying and quantifying the threats to the company’s business assets present in the existing operations.
 Once quantified, such risks form a risk profile that can be managed by applying specific security controls.
-This allows companies to mitigate security risks by reducing them to acceptable levels for a business based on its risk appetite.
+It allows companies to mitigate security threats by reducing them to acceptable levels for a business based on its risk appetite.

 Security policies